dohaamahmoud/dohaamahmoud/README.md

 ## 🚀 About Me

-🎓 Software Engineering Student
+🎓 Software Engineering Student from Egypt

-📊 Passionate about Data Analytics & Business Intelligence
+📊 Passionate about Data Analytics, Business Intelligence, and Data Visualization.

-🌱 Currently Learning
+🌱 **Currently Learning**

 - Microsoft Excel
 - SQL
 - Power BI
 - Python
-- Pandas
+- Pandas & NumPy

 🎯 **Career Goal**

-Become a Data Analyst who transforms raw data into meaningful insights that support better business decisions.
+To become a professional Data Analyst by building real-world projects and transforming data into actionable insights that support better decision-making.

 ---